jefftriplett/dotfiles/README.md

 $ make bootstrap
 ```

-2. Let ansible do it's thing
+2. Let ansible do its thing

 ```shell
 $ make install